normandavey/be_parser/README.md

 docker compose -f be_docker.yml up --detach
 ```

-Once the docker file is running the docker file can be accessed using the following command:
+Once the docker file is running the docker file can be accessed using the following command (Docker will download the required software on the first run which may take up to 10 minutes):
 ```
 docker exec -it be_docker-1 bash
 # if be_docker-1 container does not exists use the command 'docker container ls' to find the name of the container on your system